-KEROGREEN30: Production of sustainable aircraft grade kerosene from water and air powered by renewable electricity, through the splitting of CO2, syngas formation and Fischer-Tropsch synthesis (KEROGREEN), is a Research and Innovation Action (RIA) carried out by six partners from four European countries aiming at the development and testing of an innovative conversion route for the production of SAF from water and air powered by renewable electricity.
+KEROGREEN: Production of sustainable aircraft grade kerosene from water and air powered by renewable electricity, through the splitting of CO2, syngas formation and Fischer-Tropsch synthesis (KEROGREEN), is a Research and Innovation Action (RIA) carried out by six partners from four European countries aiming at the development and testing of an innovative conversion route for the production of SAF from water and air powered by renewable electricity.

-The new approach and process of KEROGREEN reduces overall CO2 emission by creating a closed carbon fuel cycle and at the same time creates long-term large-scale energy storage capacity which will strengthen the EU energy security and allow creation of a sustainable transportation sector.
+The new approach and process of KEROGREEN reduces overall $CO_2$ emission by creating a closed carbon fuel cycle and at the same time creates long-term large-scale energy storage capacity which will strengthen the EU energy security and allow creation of a sustainable transportation sector.

-The KEROGREEN project expected duration is from April 2018 to March 2022.
+The KEROGREEN project was held from April 2018 to March 2022.

-FlexJET31: Sustainable Jet Fuel from Flexible Waste Biomass (flexJET) is a four-year project targeting diversifying the feedstock for SAF beyond vegetable oils and fats to biocrude oil produced from a wide range of organic waste.
+FlexJET: Sustainable Jet Fuel from Flexible Waste Biomass (flexJET) is a four-year project targeting diversifying the feedstock for SAF beyond vegetable oils and fats to biocrude oil produced from a wide range of organic waste.
 This is also one of the first technologies to use green hydrogen from the processed waste feedstock for the downstream refining process thereby maximising greenhouse gas savings.

-The project aims at building a demonstration plant for a 12 t/day use of food & market waste and 4000 l/day of Used Cooking Oil (UCO), produce hydrogen for refining through
+The project aims at building a demonstration plant for a 12 t/day use of food & market waste and 4000 l/day of Used Cooking Oil (UCO), produce hydrogen for refining through separation from syngas based on Pressure Swing Absorption technology, and finally deliver 1200 tons of SAF (ASTM D7566 Annex 2) for commercial flights to British Airways.